StevenBlack/vocab/vocabulary.md

 ### sasturgi
 Sastrugi, or zastrugi, are features formed by erosion of snow by wind.
-They are found in polar regions, and in snowy, wind-swept areas of temperate regions, such as frozen lakes or mountain ridges.[1]
-Sastrugi are distinguished by upwind-facing points, resembling anvils, which move downwind as the surface erodes.
-These points usually lie along ridges parallel to the prevailing wind;
-they are steep on the windward side and sloping to the leeward side.

 ### saturnalia